Your AI agents now know exactly which dependencies to use. See what's new!

 • In the Actions column, click on Ingest Repo for the repository you want to analyze.

-• Code Confluence will automatically detect Python and TypeScript codebases as part of repository along with corresponding package manager metadata.
+• Unoplat Code Confluence will automatically detect Python and TypeScript codebases as part of repository along with corresponding package manager metadata.

 Ingest Repo Action